Study in Cyprus

 Degree courses in Cyprus

 Bachelors courses, also known as first cycle courses, are taught at both public and private institutions, and typically take four years to complete.
-Understandably, some of the most popular courses in Cyprus include business, hospitality and tourism, but these are far from your only options.
-Available programmes cover a range of subjects including humanities, science, engineering and technology, business, mathematics, medicine, law and social science.
+Some of the most studied courses in Cyprus include business, hospitality and tourism, but these are far from your only options.
+Art and architecture programmes are also increasingly popular.

-To be admitted onto an undergraduate course, you'll need a school leavers certificate and to sit a centrally-administered admissions exam.
+To be accepted onto an undergraduate course, you'll need a school leavers certificate and to sit a centrally administered admissions exam.
+For degrees in biomedical sciences, medicine and dentistry, you will also be required to sit an entrance exam on biology and one other science.
 You'll learn through a series of lectures, seminars, and group and project work.

 Masters degrees

 Postgraduate qualifications in Cyprus are equivalent to their UK counterparts.
-Courses usually take one or two years to complete, and can be studied both full and part time.
-You can study all the same subjects as at undergraduate level.
+Courses usually take one or two years to complete and can be studied both full and part time.
+You can study all the same subjects available at undergraduate level.

-Entrants must have previously studied a relevant Bachelors degree in order to be admitted onto a programme.
+Entrants must have previously studied a relevant Bachelors degree to be admitted onto a programme.
 You may also have to complete a postgraduate interview.

 MBA programmes are also widely available in the country.